 The 126 Student Loan Repayment Combinations

 Most people have a traditional view of student loan repayment.
 They focus on traditional items such as loan amount, interest rate and time.
-Student loan repayment is different, especially for those who have selected an Income Drive Repayment (IDR) method.
+Student loan repayment is different, especially for those who have selected an Income-Driven Repayment (IDR) method.
 There are actually 9 different federal loan repayment methods.
-These repayments options include four traditional methods and five Income Driven Methods.
+These repayments options include four traditional methods and five Income-Driven Methods.
 These various options are just the starting point of confusion.

 For a single borrower in repayment, the complexities are minimized initially, but if that person wants to plan for their financial future, it can become more difficult.
 Many single borrowers are just starting their lives.
 Marriage, children, home purchases and other major financial decisions will be occurring in the upcoming years.
 A simple student loan private refinancing could limit a person’s options in the future.

 For the married couple, recently married couple or engaged couple, the 126 options are front and center.
 Once your marital status changes then the tax filing decision becomes an essential issue that needs to be considered.
 Properly managing Adjusted Gross Income (AGI) and knowing the loan type by spouse needs to be analyzed to make the best decision.

 Part of the problem in making the correct student loan repayment decision is getting the right advice.
 The current information comes from loan servicers, tax advisors, and lenders.
 The issue is none of them talk to each other and have different objectives.

 The Student Loan Repayment Servicer’s job is to help you avoid default.
 In most cases, they are going to direct you to the lowest payment or the one you can afford.
 They may also lead you to a method that will qualify for loan forgiveness.
 Their shortcoming is they cannot give you any personal financial planning or tax advice.
 This necessary information is critical to finding the best options for your situation.